linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

 **Linux**

-Start Docker by typing `dockerd amp;` in the terminal.
+Start Docker by typing `dockerd &` in the terminal.

 **Check that Docker is running**